-The Heirloom Collective, Inc. ("THC") is planning to operate a co-located (Cultivation, and Product Manufacturing) Registered Marijuana Dispensary ("RMD").
-This policy and procedure summarizes our Personnel Manual (Including Background Checks) for our cultivation facility in Bernardston.
+The Heirloom Collective, Inc. ("THC") is currently operating a Cultivation and Product Manufacturing Registered Marijuana Dispensary ("RMD").
+This policy and procedure summarizes our Personnel Manual (Including Background Checks) for our cultivation and product manufacturing facility in Bernardston.
 This plan is compliant with 935 CMR 500.000, 935 CMR 501.000 and 935 CMR 502.000 ("the Regulations").